meaningcrisis/meaningcrisis.github.io/docs/episodes/episode18.md

 - Eric Perl – Thinking Being: Introduction to Metaphysics in the Classical Tradition
 - Paul Tillich – The Courage to Be

+## Key Ideas

+-  Plotinus presents a grand unified theory of ancient spirituality.
+He integrates Plato's spirituality and the idea of [anagoge](/anagoge), Aristotle’s theory of knowing and of the structure of the world, and from the Stoics the whole therapeutic project of overcoming [modal confusion](/modal-confusion).
+- Plotinus proposes that the more "one" something is, the more real it becomes.
+"As we try and find the deeper underlying principles that integrate things together, we become more integrated together and we become more real."
+- For Aristotle living beings are more in-formed because their form has agency.
+Humans are even more in-formed because they are self-moving in their thoughts.
+Plotinus integrates this idea by proposing that this marks a journey to self-transcendence and realization that is driven by the desire to deepen one’s connection with reality.
+This is Plato's idea of anagoge and the stoic idea of self-improvement that culminates in [Gnosis](/gnosis).
+And "you can only have Gnosis of the one by being one."

 ## Transcript